Theosophical University Press Online Edition

 A BRIEF DESCRIPTION OF THE MYTHOLOGY OF ANCIENT INDIA AS CONTAINED IN THE BHAGAVAD-GITA, INCLUDING TECHNICAL TERMS AND EXPLANATIONS IN THE LIGHT OF THEOSOPHY

 Originally published in 1939 by Theosophical University Press.
 Electronic version ISBN 1-55700-173-1.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced or transmitted for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of Theosophical University Press.
-Because of current limitations in ASCII character fonts, and for ease of searching, no diacritical marks appear in this electronic version of the text.
+For ease of searching, no diacritical marks appear in this electronic version of the text.

 Gods and Heroes and Technical Terms in alphabetical order